-We weld to AMS 2680C and AMS 2681B specifications for electron beam welding aerospace components in soft to hard vacuum atmospheres.
+We weld to AMS 2680C and AMS 2681B specifications for electron beam welding aerospace components in soft to hard vacuum atmospheres;

-Services delivered in compliance with the aerospace quality system AC7110/3 Rev. E and AC7004 standards.
+Services delivered in compliance with the aerospace quality system AC7110/3 Rev. E and AC7004 standards;

-All welding equipment and operators meet MIL-STD-1595A, AMS-STD-1595A, and AWS D17.1:2000 specifications.
+All welding equipment and operators meet MIL-STD-1595A, AMS-STD-1595A, and AWS D17.1:2000 specifications;

-Full quality control and inspection system in compliance with MIL-I-45208A.
+Full quality control and inspection system in compliance with MIL-I-45208A;

 Metrology program in accordance with MIL-C-45662A standards.

-All our electron beam welding welding technicians are highly trained to meet MIL-STD-1595A, AMS-STD-1595A, and AWS D17.1:2000 specifications, and average 15 years of experience – this is high for the industry.
+All our electron beam welding technicians are highly trained to meet MIL-STD-1595A, AMS-STD-1595A, and AWS D17.1:2000 specifications, and industry leading average 15 years of experience – this is high for the industry.
 Additionally, they are supported by full engineering and maintenance staff, a dedicated quality control department and an in-house machine shop.

 EB Welding Equipment

-All of our EB welders are equipped with automated rapid vacuum cycling for faster production speed, full computer controls and digital displays for precision and accuracy, and CNC tables for precise part manipulation and feed.
+All of our EB welders are equipped with automated rapid vacuum cycling for faster production speeds, full computer controls and digital displays for precision and accuracy, and CNC tables for precise part manipulation and feed.
 We custom make our own weld fixtures in our in-house machine shop to ensure top quality at high production volumes.

 Because parts that require EB welding often require additional processing before and after the parts are welded, EB Industries offers a wide array of additional services.